Satyajit-Codys/Satyajit-Codys/README.md

 <div align="center">

 ### As a junior software engineer at Cognizant, I'm always eager to tackle new coding challenges and explore fresh ideas.
 With a passion for problem-solving and a commitment to clean, efficient code, I strive to create software that is both functional and elegant.
-Whether I'm working on a personal project or collaborating with a team, I'm constantly seeking ways to improve my skills and push the boundaries of what's possible.
-When I'm not coding, you can usually find me hiking, reading, or tinkering with electronics.
-Feel free to check out my GitHub page to see some of my latest projects and get in touch if you'd like to collaborate on something new!
+# Whether I'm working on a personal project or collaborating with a team, I'm constantly seeking ways to improve my skills and push the boundaries of what's possible.

+# Feel free to check out my GitHub page to see some of my latest projects and get in touch if you'd like to collaborate on something new!

 </div>

 - 🔭 I am an aspiring full stack web developer.
 - 🌱 I’m a currently looking for open source projects to contribute.
 - 👯 I’m looking to collaborate with other Developers :wink:
-- 🥅 2022 Goals: Become Expert in JS (React,Vue,Node) & DSA.
+- 🥅 2023 Goals: AWS Certification, Springboot master, Pro Reacting with React.
 - 💬 Ask me about anything, I am happy to help :smile:
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands:
+- When I'm not coding, you can usually find me hiking, reading, or tinkering with electronics.

 <br/> <br/>